Statins for Acutely Injured Lungs From Sepsis (SAILS)

 Placebo Comparator: Placebo

-Half of the patients will be randomized to the placebo.
+Half of the subjects were randomized to placebo.

-Patients will receive one placebo by mouth or feeding tube daily for 28 days or until discharged form study hospital.
+Subjects received placebo by mouth or feeding tube daily for 28 days or until discharged from study hospital.

 - Hospital Mortality to Day 60. [ Time Frame: 60 days after randomization ]The percentage of subjects alive at study day 60.
 Those subjects discharged home prior to day 60 were counted as alive at day 60.

 - Ventilator Free Days at Study Day 28 [ Time Frame: time of initiating unassisted breathing to day 28 after study randomization ]Ventilator Free Days (VFDs) to day 28 were defined as the number of days from the time of initiating unassisted breathing to day 28 after randomization, assuming survival for at least two consecutive calendar days after initiating unassisted breathing and continued unassisted breathing to day 28.
 If a subject received assisted breathing at day 27 or died prior to day 28, a value of zero VFDs was given.

 - Organ Failure Free Days at Day 14 [ Time Frame: 14 days after randomization ]The number of days from randomization to day 14 without an organ failure.
 Four main organ systems were measured: cardiovascular, coagulation, hepatic function, and renal function.

 - ICU Free Days to Day 28 [ Time Frame: 28 days after randomization ]

 - Other Secondary Out-comes [ Time Frame: 28 days after randomization ]Percentage of subjects with Arrhythmia's, Bowel Ischemia, Myocardial Infarction, Ischemic Stroke, and Thromboembolism were measured.